mk-fg/reliable-discord-client-irc-daemon/README.rst

 ``/j #axsd.offtopic`` (/join) as you'd do with regular IRC to start shitposting there.

-Run ``/t`` (/topic) command to show more info on channel-specific commands, e.g. ``/t log`` to fetch and replay backlog since last rdircd shutdown time, ``/t log list`` to list all the activity timestamps that rdircd tracks, or ``/t log 2019-01-08`` to fetch/dump channel log since specific date/time (in iso8601 format).
+Run ``/t`` (/topic) command to show more info on channel-specific commands, e.g. ``/t log`` to fetch and replay backlog starting from last event before last rdircd shutdown, ``/t log list`` to list all activity timestamps that rdircd tracks, or ``/t log 2019-01-08`` to fetch/dump channel log since specific date/time (in iso8601 format).